 SIDE 2.
 To be completed by Employer (and returned to ITB Pensions Office, Watford)

 Title: Mr/Mrs/Miss/Ms/other: Surname:

 Forenames:

 Employed by:

 at:

 National Insurance No:

 Pensionable Salary: per annum

 Part-time/Full-time employee?

-If Part-time, show Full-time equivalent salary: £ per annum
+If Part-time, show Full-time equivalent salary: £ - per annum

-Contractual Hours per week: Standard Hours per week:
+Contractual Hours per week: Standard Hours per wee ek:

 Monthly Contributions:

 Date Joined Company:

 Date Scheme membership to start:

-A copy of the applicant's birth certificate or passport is attached (which must be certified as a true copy of the original and dated by the applicant's line manager or higher) Nomination Form attached: YES/NO
+Is the applicant a 'Late Entrant' AND aged 40 or over?
+If yes, please refer to www.itb-online.co.uk and the procedure for 'Joining the Scheme - Late Entrant aged 40 or over' - before submitting the application.
+A copy of the applicant's birth certificate or passport is attached (which must be certified as a true copy of the original and dated by the applicant's line manager or higher)

-Signed on behalf of Employer:
+Nomination Form attached: YES/NO

-(Authorised Officer)
+Signed on behalf of Employer: (Authorised Officer)

 Print Name and Title:

-Date:
+Date: Pension Office use only Received - Date Stamp

-Bute
+Delete as appropriate

-Delete as appropriate Pension Office use only Received - Date Stamp
+Input Checked